The goal of this Forum is to promote the long-term conservation of red squirrel populations in South Scotland through volunteer action.

 - A contact point at public events, and via social media and online

 The Forum includes all volunteers working for each of the Squirrel Groups/Networks in South Scotland.
-There are currently seven of these, with more in the making.
+There are currently eight of these, with more in the making.
 If you click on the areas covered by these groups/networks on the map below, you will see how to make contact and can find out more about each of them.

 The Forum and its groups/networks operate in partnership with Saving Scotland’s Red Squirrels: Developing Community Action.
-This is 5-year project (2017-22) led by the Scottish Wildlife Trust.
+This is a 5-year project (2017-22) led by the Scottish Wildlife Trust.
 One of its main objectives is to build the capacity of local communities to conserve red squirrel populations in their surroundings on a long-term basis.